chbrown/scripts/README.md

     cd ~/scripts
     gh # opens https://github.com/chbrown/scripts in your browser

-# gscat

-Short wrapper around the Ghostscript command, `gs`, that simply reads in a PDF and outputs the same PDF with the extension `.gs.pdf` instead of `.pdf`.
-This is useful with large PDFs, or copy-protected PDFs, etc., where you just want a plain, simple, efficient, no-nonsense PDF to work from.

-    gscat High-res-proofs.pdf

 # fit

 One-liner for when you have some lengthy lines and you want to kill the wrap:

     tr '\t' ' ' | cut -c -$(tput cols)

-# fixpdf

-Wrapper around `gs` command with reasonable options.

-    fixpdf Bulky.pdf

-> fixpdf: wrote gs output to Bulky-gs.pdf

-Writes to the path specified by the second argument, or appends `-gs` to the basename of the first argument if no other arguments are supplied.

 # git-remote-tags